Today’s Beard Styles

 17) The Clean Shave – We couldn’t do a list dealing with facial hair without giving voice to the opposing camp.
 For those who have tried various sorts of beards and found them not to their liking, those who wish to take a break from facial hair or those who have just never been able to fathom why someone would want to let hair grow on their face we present the Clean Shave.
 It’s hard to beat the clean shave when it comes to looking clean and neat.
 It’s been the go-to look for millennia and in all likelihood isn’t going away anytime soon.
 It’s the preferred look of the boardroom and there are few grooming activities that yield a more satisfying end result than a really great shave conducted by a skilled barber using a straight razor.
 Anyone can and does do the Clean Shave.
 It’s the one time when all men’s beards are equal.

 Maintaining Your Beard

 If you’ve opted for facial hair you have a responsibility to make sure it’s always clean and well taken care of.
 The longer the beard, the greater the amount of maintenance it will require.
 Keeping it clean though is not just a matter of appeasing onlookers, it’s common sense hygiene as a poorly maintained beard can lead to problems with the underlying skin and can also attract and harbor bacteria that will give the beard a funky odor.
-You should clean your beard as often as you wash your hair and using a conditioner will help keep it feeling fresh and light.
+You should wash your beard as often as you wash your hair and using a conditioner will help keep it feeling fresh and light.
 To dry it you can either rub it gently with a towel and let it air dry or use a hair dryer that’s set to cool or warm.
 You should also consider finding a good beard oil as this will help your beard maintain a healthy glow while moisturizing the underlying skin.